-symptoms with hypertrophic gastritis For the first time hypertrophic gastritis was described in1888 French scientist P. Menetries.
-This particular form of chronic gastritis is characterized by deep hypertrophy of the gastric mucosa, in which a large number of adenomas and cysts are formed.
-Possible causes that cause this form of gastritis, are still not sufficiently studied.
-Nevertheless, it is possible to single out one main reason - chronic intoxication (alcohol, lead, mercury), leading to a change in the structure of the gastric mucosa.
-Secondary possible causes are the causes typical of ordinary gastritis - eating poor-quality foods (smoked, fried, fatty, salted, etc.), lack of vitamins and minerals, smoking, transferred infectious diseases (typhoid fever, viral hepatitis, dysentery ), metabolic disorders.
-Diet as a modern newfangled hobby can also cause this disease.
+symptoms with hypertrophic gastritis Hypertrophic gastritis was first described in1888 by the French scientist P. Menetrier.
+This special form of chronic gastritis is characterized by deep hypertrophy of the gastric mucosa, in which a large number of adenomas and cysts are formed.
+The possible causes of this form of gastritis have not yet been sufficiently studied.
+However, one main cause can be identified - chronic intoxication (alcohol, lead, mercury), leading to a change in the structure of the gastric mucosa.
+Secondary possible causes are the causes characteristic of ordinary gastritis - eating poor-quality foods (smoked, fried, fatty, salty, etc.), lack of vitamins and minerals, smoking, previous infectious diseases (typhoid fever, viral hepatitis, dysentery), metabolic disorders.
+Dieting as a modern fad can also cause this disease.
 The age category of patients with this chronic hypertrophic gastritis is 30-50 years.
-The disease is acute, but it develops gradually. a biopsy for the diagnosis of gastritis
+The disease is acute, but develops gradually.a biopsy for the diagnosis of gastritis

 Symptoms of hypertrophic gastritis

-The clinical symptoms of this form of gastritis were studied as early as 1955 by S. Faiber.
+The clinical symptoms of this form of gastritis were studied back in 1955 by S. Faiber.
 The most common symptoms are:

 • aching pain in the epigastric region, accompanied by a weight in the abdomen;